 Do insurance companies share information?

-Yes, insurance companies share information.
-Most insurance companies “subscribe” to a service and purchase reports one at a time for underwriting and pricing purposes.
-Drivers’ motor vehicle records and CLUE reports are most commonly pulled by insurance companies when determining rates.
+Insurance companies do share information, and most insurers “subscribe” to a service and purchase reports one at a time for underwriting and pricing purposes.
+Drivers’ motor vehicle records and CLUE reports are most commonly shared by insurance companies when determining risk and rates.

 Free Auto Insurance Comparison